niess/pumas-docs/docs/docs/installation.md

 |`CMAKE_INSTALL_PREFIX`|_OS dependent_| Prefix path for the installation of the PUMAS library and of the examples. |

-For examples, on Unix systems the following builds and installs the PUMAS library and the examples locally, in-source:
+For examples, on Unix systems the following builds and installs the PUMAS library and the examples locally, _in-source_:
 {: .justify}
 ```bash
 # Clone the PUMAS library and set a build directory